kencx/homelab/docs/terraform/proxmox.md

 The Terraform configuration in `terraform/cluster` is used to deploy server and client cluster nodes.
-It uses a custom module (`terraform/modules/vm`) that clones a Proxmox VM from an existing VM template with our custom configuration.
+It uses a custom module (`terraform/modules/vm`) that clones an existing VM template and bootstraps it with cloud-init.

+!!! note
+    The VM template must have cloud-init installed.
+See [Packer](../images/packer.md) for how to create a compatible template.

 The number of nodes provisioned are defined by the length of the array variables.
 The following will deploy four nodes in total: two server and two client nodes with the given IP addresses.
-All nodes will be cloned from the existing `base` VM template.
+All nodes will be cloned from the given VM template.

 ```hcl
 template_name = "base"